kogakure/website-hugo-stefanimhoff.de/app/_posts/2014-10-30-gulp-tutorial-13-revisioning.markdown

 {% include articles/gulp-toc.html %}

-Before I can work on the fun part of revisioning my asset files I first have to write a task to copy my vector fonts.
-Boring, but it has to be done.

 ## Copy Vector Fonts for Production
-Another boring and short task, which is doing just one simple thing: Copy the fonts to the production assets folder.
-But that’s the way Gulp.js was build.
-Have small tasks that do small things.
+Before I can work on the fun part of revisioning my asset files I first have to write another boring and short task, which is doing just one simple thing: Copy the fonts to the production assets folder.

 {% figure code-figure "gulp/config.js" %}
 {% highlight javascript %}